mmolalekan/IR_Institute/README.md

 ### Courses and Topics:
 - Click on a course to see the list of topics.
-- Each topic contains a video, a PDF, and a quiz.
+- Each topic contains a video, a PDF, and quizzes.

 ### Taking Quizzes:
 - Watch the lecture video and read the PDF.